josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-Have a website.
-Add a blog, if you're even remotely interested in writing (it helps to show your thinking style and communication skills).
-Have at least one live side project, however small, plus any socials you want to be on.
-Be active, but go with quality over quantity; you don't want to seem like a bot.

-Show your human side.
-Focus what you're good at, what you're interested in, and why somebody might want to get to know you.
+Definitely have relevant content in your web presence (like your website and projects), but show your human side, too.
+Talk about what you're good at, what you're interested in, and why somebody might want to get to know you.
 Be relevant, friendly and helpful.
-Get some good karma on your side.
 Round out that vague impression of you someone might have from your application or resume.
-Add some personality.

 Be authentic.
 You don't need to be anodyne, but obviously, don't get _too_ edgy or controversial either.